Skip to main content

 T-bone crashes occur when the front of one vehicle strikes the side of another.
 These are the most common and most dangerous intersection collisions because the side of a vehicle provides far less structural protection than the front or rear.

 T-bone collisions typically happen when a driver runs a red light, fails to stop at a stop sign, or misjudges the speed of oncoming traffic.
 Injuries are often severe -- traumatic brain injuries, broken ribs, pelvic fractures, spinal injuries, and internal organ damage.
+For a comprehensive look at side-impact crash dynamics, injury patterns, and liability, see our T-bone and side-impact collision guide.

 Left-Turn Collisions

 Left-turn accidents are among the most common intersection crashes in NC.
 A driver turning left must yield to oncoming traffic.
+These crashes are especially dangerous for motorcycle riders, who are harder to see and lack structural protection -- see our guide on motorcycle left-turn accidents.

 N.C.
 Gen. Stat.
 20-155